bontchev/wlscrape/README.md

 `-m`, `--md5only`	Instead of a JSON array, the script outputs only the MD5 hashes of the files, one per line, in upper case.

 `-d`, `--download`	The script downloads the files that match the specified extension(s).
-The files are saved in the current directory with a name equal to their MD5 hash in upper case (and not the original name in the e-mail attachment, in order to prevent different files with the same names from overwriting each other) and extension equal to the matching extension.
+The files are saved in the with a name equal to their MD5 hash in upper case (and not the original name in the e-mail attachment, in order to prevent different files with the same names from overwriting each other) and extension equal to the matching extension.
+If there are duplicated files, `(N)` will be appended to the file name, where `N` is the duplicate number.
+The files are saved in the current directory if there is only one page of search results, or in subdirectories named `000`, `001`, etc., one subdirectory per page of search results.

 `-s`, `--spam`	Look for the specified file extension(s) in the spam folder, too.

 `-p`, `--duplicates`	Search the duplicated e-mails too, whatever Wikileaks means by that.

+`-u`, `--unique`	Retrieve only the entries unique by MD5.

+`-e`, `--elements` N	Number of elements per results page.
+Must be in the range of [10,200].
+Default is 200.
+Makes sense to use it only with the `-d` option; it will determine the number of downloaded files per subdirectory.

 `-b`, `--blacklist` `BLACKLiST`	Specify a file (`BLACKLIST`) containing one URL per line.
 The links with these URLs will be ignored.

+`-a`, `--pages` `PAGES` Specify a list of ranges (e.g., 2-5,7,9-10) of search result pages to process.

 ##Change log

-Version 1.00	Initial version.
+Version 1.00:	Initial version.

-Version 1.01	Wikileaks changed slightly the format of the page and the script was able to process only the first page of a multi-page output.
+Version 1.01:	Wikileaks changed slightly the format of the page and the script was able to process only the first page of a multi-page output.
 Fixed.

-Version 1.02	Implemented the option to check the e-mails marked as spam too.
+Version 1.02:	Implemented the option to check the e-mails marked as spam too.

-Version 1.03	Removed the code that was ignoring the duplicate files, since the idea is to find _all_ links on the Wikileaks site that contain malware.
+Version 1.03:	Removed the code that was ignoring the duplicate files, since the idea is to find _all_ links on the Wikileaks site that contain malware.
 Added the option to search the duplicated e-mails too, whatever Wikileaks means by that.
 Added the option to specify a list of links to ignore (e.g., because they no longer point to malware).

+Version 1.04:	Implemented the option to retrieve only files unique by MD5.
+If there is more than one, only the first one found will be listed.
+Implemented the option to specify which pages of the search results to process.
+Implemented the option to specify the number of entries per page of search results.